-Wherever the child sits, the lap portion of the belt should be worn low and snug on the hips, just touching the child's thighs.
+The lap portion of the belt should be worn low and snug on the hips, just touching the child's thighs.
 This applies belt force to the child's pelvic bones in a crash.

 Safety Belt Extender

 If the vehicle's safety belt will fasten around you, you should use it.